iam-robi/fhevm-game-ui/README.md

 <img src="https://rcd-media.com/olafhe/bunker-war-z-schema-1.png" width=\650\>
 </div>

-2. The unproteced houses get destroyed, and the missile stops on the bunker on row number 2.
-This bunker is thus revealed to the opponent, who also knows that he/she destroyed 2 houses.
+2. The unprotected houses get destroyed, and the missile stops on the bunker on row number 2.
+The opponent can thus deduces there is a bunker there, and also that he/she destroyed 2 houses.
 The player replicates with a missile toward the opponent's row number 3:
 <div>
 <img src="https://rcd-media.com/olafhe/bunker-war-z-schema-2.png" width=\650\>
 </div>

-3. The player discovers that he/she successfully destroyed a house and now sees the bunker the missile stopped at:
+3. The player discovers that he/she successfully destroyed a house and now also deduces there is a bunker where the missile stopped at:
 <div>
 <img src="https://rcd-media.com/olafhe/bunker-war-z-schema-3.png" width=\650\>
 </div>